bitfactory-software/anyxx/tutorials/tutorial__31.md

 This `v_table_cast` has a variant named `unchecked_v_table_cast`. `v_table_cast` corresponds to `dynamic_cast` and `unchecked_v_table_cast` to `static_cast` in vanilla C++.

+> ℹ️
-### For this functionality, it is crucial that the `interface` is constructed with the derivation expected in the callbacks.
+> For this functionality, it is crucial that the `interface` is constructed with the derivation expected in the callbacks.

 ```cpp
 #endif begin sample